 Utilizing Social Proof to Increase Conversions

 It’s easier than ever for a budding entrepreneur to launch their own online store with platforms like Shopify.
-If you’re dropshipping with Oberlo, you already know that it’s simple to get started, but there’s one downside to this – your customers also know that it’s easier than ever to launch an ecommerce store.
+If you plan on dropshipping, you already know that it’s simple to get started, but there’s one downside to this – your customers also know that it’s easier than ever to launch an ecommerce store.

 With this in mind, shoppers are opting for reputable brands.
 They don’t want to deal with poor customer service – they only want the best.